Experienced South Carolina Nursing Home Neglect Attorneys Fight for Your Loved One’s Rights

 If you notice this type of care going by the wayside, either by your loved one, or by those caring for your loved one, you may be witnessing evidence of nursing home negligence.
 Your loved one may exhibit strong body odor or have a disheveled appearance.
 He or she may have developed bedsores, skin tears, or bruises as further evidence of lack of proper care.
 These signs of poor hygiene can have serious health consequences that in some cases even lead to death.

-If your loved one is suffering health consequences as a result of poor hygiene at a facility, contact law office at McGowan, Hood & Felder, LLC immediately.
+If your loved one is suffering health consequences as a result of poor hygiene at a facility, contact law office at McGowan, Hood, Felder & Phillips, LLC immediately.
 A South Carolina nursing home negligence lawyer from our team can look into the situation concerning your loved one and, if necessary, move forward with legal action to recover damages on your behalf.

 Recognizing signs of poor hygiene and care

 It’s important to recognize the signs that a nursing home facility is falling short in providing proper hygiene for its residents.
 Nursing home hygiene issues involve not only the hygiene of the residents themselves, but also the cleanliness of the facility.
 How sanitary is the facility?
 How often is the laundry taken care of for residents?
 Are there noticeable levels of dust on objects?
 Are things put away after use?
 Areas such as closets, elevators, outdoor patios, kitchen and dining areas should all be looked at and evaluated cleanliness and sanitation.